I think there comes a time in every person’s parenting journey when they have to figure out how to get a child to eat when they refuse.

 Make that dish again in a few weeks and repeat the process.
 Just keeping trying.
 You might be surprised one day when you look over and they’ve eaten every bite of a food they hated the first time they tried it.

-If I’m feeling generous (or if it’s leftover night), I’ll give my kids a limited number of options and let them decide what they want to eat.
-Maybe they get choose between PB&J or a quesadilla for lunch.
+Maybe they get choose between one of these kid-friendly recipes.
 Or they get to decide if they want ranch dressing or peanut butter to go with their carrots.

 The conditions?
 Once they’ve decided and the food is front of them, they can’t change their mind.
 They made their choice, now they have to live with it.